MRLintern/1D_Wave-Equation-MPI/README.md

         uxx = (u(x+dx,t) - 2u(x,t) + u(x-dx,t))/dx^2
         utt = (u(x,t+dt) - 2u(x,t) + u(x,t-dt))/dt^2

-* After some algebra and simplification, we end up with the final finite difference equation:
+* After some algebra and simplification, we end up with the final __finite difference equation__:

         u(i,n+1) = -u(i,n-1) + 2u(i,n) + CFL^2(u(i+1,n) - 2u(i,n) + u(i-1,n)),

 where `n` represents the nodes in the time direction and `i` represents the nodes in the spacial direction.

-## Background: Wave Equation (B)
+## The Courant–Friedrichs–Lewy Condition
 ---
 * In the last equation, the term `CFL` was introduced.
 This represents the `Courant–Friedrichs–Lewy condition`.
 * It takes the form: